Humanitarian Protection Initiative Request for Proposals

 Photo by Anouk Delafortrie, © European Union, 2018 is licensed under CC BY-NC-ND 2.0 (https://flic.kr/p/28JiMHu)

-The Humanitarian Protection Initiative (HPI) is pleased to announce its first Request for Proposals (RFP).
+The Humanitarian Protection Initiative (HPI) is pleased to announce its second Request for Proposals (RFP).
 HPI funds research to design, pilot, and evaluate solutions to effectively improve protection outcomes by keeping those who are affected by armed conflict safe from violence, coercion and deliberate deprivation while ensuring their dignity and rights.
 More detail on the initiative’s scope and research and learning priorities is provided in the RFP document.

 Please carefully review the RFP as well as the information below to gain a full understanding of scope, grant types, eligibility criteria, the application process, and the application instructions.